Malaysia sets up task force to probe 1MDB scandal - Journal du Cameroun

 But it is alleged that Najib, his family and cronies looted the investment vehicle in a massive fraud stretching from the Cayman Islands to New York, with stolen funds used to buy everything from real estate to artworks.

-The special task force will be charged with seizing back assets and pursuing legal action against those suspected of breaking the law in relation to the fund, said the prime minister’s office.
+The new task force will be charged with seizing back assets and pursuing legal action against those suspected of breaking the law in relation to the fund, said the prime minister’s office.

-“The government hopes the setting up of this task force, comprising a multi-agency enforcement unit, will help restore the dignity of Malaysia that has been tainted by the 1MDB kleptocracy scandal,” said a statement from the office.
+“The government hopes the setting up of this task force, comprising a multi-agency enforcement unit, will help restore the dignity of Malaysia that has been tainted by the 1MDB kleptocracy scandal,” said Mahathir’s office.

-The task force will include representatives of the anti-graft agency, the police and the attorney-general’s office, as well as members of a previous task force set up under Najib but disbanded as speculation mounted he was due to be charged.
+The task force will include representatives of the anti-graft agency, the police and the attorney-general’s office.
+Some of those on the body were part of previous probes into the controversy but were pushed out by Najib’s regime as he moved to shut down domestic investigations.

-Heading the body is Abdul Gani Patail, the former attorney-general who was removed from his post in 2015 at he was leading investigations into 1MDB.
+Several current and former senior government officials will lead the task force, including Abdul Gani Patail, the former attorney-general who was removed from his post in 2015 as he was leading investigations into 1MDB.

-Its work will include reaching out to law enforcement agencies in other countries, including the US, Switzerland, Singapore and Canada, according to a statement from Mahathir’s office.
+Huge sums of money from the fund are believed to have been funnelled round the world in a complex web of transactions, and the task force’s remit will include reaching out to law enforcement agencies in other countries, including the US, Switzerland, Singapore and Canada, according to Mahathir’s office.

-Huge sums of money from the fund are believed to have been funnelled round the world in a complex web of transactions.
+The US Statement Department alleges in civil lawsuits that $4.5 billion was stolen from 1MDB and sent to the United States, where it was spent on funding the Hollywood film “The Wolf of Wall Street” and lavish purchases including Monet and Van Gogh paintings.

 Najib and 1MDB have consistently denied any wrongdoing.